joel-hutchinson/Fractional-Chern-Number-in-Qubits/README.md

 # Fractional-Chern-Number-in-Qubits

-This makes use of the quantum circuit simulator Cirq to illustrate the existence of rational-valued Chern numbers in qubit systems.
+This makes use of the quantum circuit simulator Cirq to study topology in qubit systems.